Bartmr/be-in-public/tech/programming/python/jupyter/notes.md

 ## Running terminal commands

-- `!command` calls out to a shell (in a new process), while `%command` affects the process associated with the notebook
+- `!command` calls out to a shell (in a new process), while `%command` affects the process associated with the notebook.
+Use `%` to install packages in your user workspace.

 ## Documentation